How Many Hours Per Week Is Working Full Time?

 Evaluating the pros and cons of full-time employment can help you assess whether or not it’s the right fit for you.

-• Income.
+• Income stability.
 Full-time workers receive a consistent paycheck delivered weekly, biweekly, or monthly.
-Income is predictable, allowing for predictable financial planning and security.
+Income is predictable, allowing for more reliable financial planning and security.

 • Benefits.
-Many full-time workers have access to benefits like health insurance, retirement options, paid time off, vacation time, and child care, which can improve their quality of life.
+Many full-time workers have access to benefits like health insurance, retirement options, paid time off, vacation time, and child care.

 • Career advancement.
 Companies that use full-time workers tend to promote from within, allowing for career growth.
 They may also offer more career development opportunities to full-time employees.